Create effective assistive technology solutions to help diverse learners succeed

 From their "About" webpage (www.ucsc-extension.edu/about/):

-UCSC Extension, the leading workforce educator in Silicon Valley, is the only accredited institution in the area to offer University of California-quality courses designed by experienced instructors who are actually working in their field.
-We serve:
+UCSC Silicon Valley Professional Education, the leading workforce educator in Silicon Valley, is the only accredited institution in the area to offer University of California-quality courses designed by experienced instructors who are actually working in their field.
+Our Students [are]:

 If you have questions about course registration, the Educational Therapy Certificate Program, or UCSC Extension in general, please contact a student services representative at 408-861-3860 or firstname.lastname@example.org.
 You can also submit an Inquiry Form on the bottom of this webpage: www.ucsc-extension.edu/certificates/educational-therapy/.